 - Information and symbols which will help consumers take care of the clothes, meaning symbols concerning washing, ironing, and drying.

 Remember that the tag has to be in the language of the country the garments are destined to.
 Therefore, it’s worth taking care of this matter before the import to avoid any inconvenience during the customs.

 If the clothing is made of materials of animal origin, that is, leather and fur, one must make sure to obtain a CITES permit for their import.
 CITES (Convention on International Trade in Endangered Species of Wild Fauna and Flora) contains a list of endangered animals that cannot be imported.
 It aims to protect wild species of plants and animals.
 That’s why, when importing such garments, it’s obligatory to fulfil this requirement.

 One must also pay attention to the reservation applying to branded products.
-Retails prices of branded clothing in Chine are pretty high.
-That’s why it’s unlikely that a Chinese company will offer favourable prices for branded clothing in an international transaction.
-It means, most of the offers concerning such clothes are counterfeit products.
+Retail prices of branded clothing in Chine are pretty high.
+That’s why it’s unlikely that a Chinese company will offer favorable prices for branded clothing in an international transaction.
+It means most of the offers concerning such clothes are counterfeit products.
 It’s better to avoid such suspicious offers to prevent our products from being taken over by the Customs Office.
 This way, you’ll also protect yourself from losing money and paying the financial penalty.

 Apparel and clothing trade fairs in China

 One of the best methods to find a supplier from China is attending a specialized trade fair.
 China offers a variety of such events in cities all over the country.
 They allow importers to test the products and personally talk to the suppliers.
 It’s also a great opportunity to negotiate with manufacturers.